-Security Level (Advanced Menu > Intel(R) Thunderbolt) You can set the security level to Legacy Mode, Unique ID, One time saved key or DP++ only.
+You can set the security level to Legacy Mode, Unique ID, One time saved key or DP only.

-- Legacy mode will allow any devices to be connected.
-In this mode the connection manager auto connects to any new devices which are plugged in. - You can set the port to allow only devices with a Unique ID to connect.
-If the unique ID is not located then you will be asked to confirm the connection.
-The connection manager will request approval from the host and auto approval may be given based on the unique ID of the connecting device. - If you set a one time saved key only then the host will write a unique ID to a device to ensure only approved devices can connect.
-The connection manager will request approval from the host, and auto approval is only given if the host challenge to the device is acceptable. - Setting the port to DP (DP++ only) will only allow display devices to connect to the port, and no data connections will be allowed.
-In this mode only displays are connected (re-driver or DP tunnel, no PCIe tunneling) and no tunneling is done for PCIe devices.
+- Legacy mode will allow any devices to be connected. - You can set the port to allow only devices with a Unique ID to connect.
+If the unique ID is not located then you will be asked to confirm the connection. - If you set a one time saved key only then the host will write a unique ID to a device to ensure only approved devices can connect. - Setting the port to DP only will only allow display devices to connect to the port, and no data connections will be allowed.